Nagoya University

 (2) Graduation and Completion Criteria (Requirements)

-Students who have earned the required number of credits in Liberal Arts and Sciences Courses, undergraduate Specialized Basic Courses, and undergraduate Specialized Courses, including graduation thesis research, will be awarded a bachelor's degree based on a comprehensive assessment of whether they have developed the necessary qualities and abilities in the academic field of agricultural science.
-The total number of credits required for graduation is 134, including 49 credits from Basic Liberal Arts and Sciences Courses, 40 credits from Specialized Basic Courses, and 45 credits from Specialized Courses.
+Students who have earned the required number of credits in Liberal Arts and Sciences Courses, undergraduate Basic Specialized Courses, and undergraduate Specialized Courses, including graduation thesis research, will be awarded a bachelor's degree based on a comprehensive assessment of whether they have developed the necessary qualities and abilities in the academic field of agricultural science.
+The total number of credits required for graduation is 136, including 49 credits from Basic Liberal Arts and Sciences Courses, 42 credits from Basic Specialized Courses, and 45 credits from Specialized Courses.

 Curriculum Policies — Policies for Organizing and Implementing the Curriculum